REACH supervisors understand the challenges of being a student

 To apply, complete all of the following:

-Position Title: Graduate Student Assistant (GSA) for the Computer Resource Center and the Academic & Leadership Center
+Position Title: Graduate Student Assistant (GSA) for the Ekstrom Tutoring Center

 Title of Supervisor: REACH Associate Director for Academic Support Programs

-The CRC offers appointment based tutoring for most lower level courses at both locations as well as assistance on a drop-in basis.
+The Ekstrom Tutoring Center operates on the first floor of Ekstrom Library and is member of the Library Learning Commons.
+The Center offers appointment-based tutoring for most of the lower-level College of Business.
 The session formats are either in-person or online depending on the session time.
-In-person sessions are held during the days, and most on-line sessions are in the evenings.
+In-person sessions are held during the days, and most online sessions are held in the evenings and on weekends.

 Responsibilities and Tasks may include, but are not limited to: